Eric-Lennartson/pd-osci/README.md

 ​	This project is mostly for myself, but I put it on github incase others wished to contribute.

+​	I'm a amateur programmer, but I do take suggestions and will make an effort to implement them if I can.

 ​	This library's repository resides at <https://github.com/Eric-Lennartson/pd-osci/>.

 --------------------------------------------------------------------------

 ### Downloading osci:

+TODO: Add osci to the pd deken, currently you must use make to build the library

 ​	You can get osci from https://github.com/Eric-Lennartson/pd-osci/releases - where all releases are available, but osci is also found via Pd's external manager (In Pd, just go for Help => Find Externals and search for 'osci').
 In any case, you should download the folder to a place Pd automatically searches for, and the common place is the ~/documents/pd/externals folder.